 2. The G major scale:

 The G major scale has one black key, F#.

 The D major scale has two, F# and C#.

 And now for something different!
 The F major scale has one black key too, but this time it is a flat key, Bb.
 This Bb makes it necessary to change fingering in the right hand.
-The left has the same fingering as before.
+The left hand uses the same fingering as before though.

 Bb major has two black keys, Bb and Eb.
 Since it starts on a black key, the previous fingering has to be changed, as in all scales starting on a black key.

-Why?
-Well, for smooth playing you have seen that we avoid using the thumb, or first finger, on a black key when playing scales.
+Well, for smooth playing, you have seen that we avoid using the thumb, or the first finger, on a black key when playing scales.
 The thumb is short and is better used to tuck under your palm for smooth lateral movements.

 Ab is very similar to B major if you look at what keys to use.
 The only difference is the two white keys!

 Gb has five black keys, as before.
 See how the last 2 scales have so much in common with B major!

 Make sure to follow the study guide above step by step, and you’ll be the Major Scale Master in no time!
 But start by printing your free 12 major scales (the links open in a new window):